0xslipk/nestjs-terra/README.md

 }
 ```

-## Testing a class that uses @InjectTerraLCDClient
+## Testing a class that uses @InjectLCDClient

 This package exposes a getTerraToken() function that returns a prepared injection token based on the provided context.
-Using this token, you can easily provide a mock implementation of the `TerraLCDClient` using any of the standard custom provider techniques, including useClass, useValue, and useFactory.
+Using this token, you can easily provide a mock implementation of the `LCDClient` using any of the standard custom provider techniques, including useClass, useValue, and useFactory.

 ```ts
   const module: TestingModule = await Test.createTestingModule({